enricop89/tesco-bot-nexmo-over-ai/README.md

 2. Send the following keyword: `enricop-blog-post-1`
 3. Send the first message.
 For example, `Hi Bot`.

+### Local development

+When you are developing, you don't want to push every single code change to AWS.

+You can use `serverless invoke local` to test your function locally.
+Please check `package.json` for example on how to use it.

 ### Conclusion

 So what did we learn in this post?